[Note: Any changes from the copy handed out

 Food and drink in the

-written assignments printed out and available to turn in.
-Unless you have permission from the
+your written assignments printed out and available to turn in if they are due

-in the lab once the class has started.
+printer in the lab once the class period has started.

 Academic Integrity: